lpsmlgeo/lpsmlgeo.github.io/_posts/2019-09-22-binary_mask.md

 #### 3.Verify the Coordinate Reference System (CRS)

-The CRS of the image and shapefile must be the same.
+The CRS of the image and the shapefile must be the same.
 If the aren`t, use QGIS to convert both to the same CRS.

 ```python